-The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdco for payment of interest or principal on Charter's convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under Charter Holdings' indentures and other specified tests are met.
-For the quarter ended March 31, 2006, there was no default under Charter Holdings indentures and the other specified tests were met.
-However, Charter Holdings did not meet the leverage ratio test of 8.75 to 1.0 based on March 31, 2006 financial results.
-As a result, distributions from Charter Holdings to Charter or Charter Holdco have been restricted and will continue to be restricted until that test is met.
-During this restriction period, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments (that are not restricted payments) in Charter Holdco or Charter up to an amount determined by a formula, as long as there is no default under the indentures.
+The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdo for payment of interest or principal on Charter's convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under Charter Holdings' indentures and other specified tests are met.
+For the quarter ended March 31, 2006, there was no default under Charter Holdings' indentures and the other specified tests were met.
+However, Charter Holdings di not meet the leverage ratio test of 8.75 to 1.0. based on March 31, 2006 financial results.
+As a result, distributions from Charter Holdings to Charter Holdings di not meet the leverage ratio test of 8.75 to 1.0. based on March 31, 2006 financial results.
+As a result, distributions from Charter Holdings to Charter Holdings there restricted until that test is met.
+During this restriction period, the indentures governing the Charter Holdings on the restricted payments) in Charter Holdings or Charter up to an amount determined by a formula, as long as there is no default under is no default under is no default under.